7 Must-Know Google Ads Tips for Financial Advisors

 1. Don't Depend On It Too Much

 I want you to notice how I said “addition to your marketing mix”, not your entire marketing strategy.
-If you’re banking on Google Ads to build your business better than cold calling, social media, direct mail, etc. you are going to be disappointed.
+If you’re banking on Google Ads to build your business better than email marketing, social media, direct mail, etc. you are going to be disappointed.

 Running Google Ads is like putting on cologne after taking a shower.
 You should already smell nice, but cologne is a nice addition to make you smell even better.
 You can’t smell like trash and expect cologne to fix everything.